-- Cues can be recorded into the playback faders, the macro/executor buttons and the onscreen Playbacks window. - [Record Mode] lets you select Record By Fixture (all attributes of any modified or selected fixture are saved), Record By Channel (only modified attributes are saved), Record Stage (all fixtures with a non-zero dimmer channel are saved) or Quick Build (see next section). - Record By Channel is useful if you want to layer multiple cues to create an effect. - If you are recording a lot of cues, you can press the Menu Latch button to keep the Record Cue menu active.
-Press Exit to leave Record Cue mode. - The bottom of the screen shows a legend for the playback.
-To set this, press [Set Legend], then the playback Swop button (or the touch select button), then enter a legend on the keyboard.
-Press Enter to store it. - A Static Playbacks workspace is available to show the contents of the macro/executor buttons and (on the Tiger Touch) the 10 static playback faders.
+- Cues can be recorded to any fader, the macro/executor buttons or the onscreen Playbacks window. - [Record Mode] lets you select Record By Fixture (all attributes of any modified or selected fixture are saved), Record By Channel (only modified attributes are saved), Record Stage (all fixtures with a non-zero dimmer channel are saved) or Quick Build (see next section). - Record By Channel is useful if you want to layer multiple cues to create an effect. - If you are recording a lot of cues, you can press <Menu Latch> to keep the Record Cue menu active.
+Press <Exit> to leave Record Cue mode. - The screen immediately above each fader shows a legend for the playback.
+To set this, press [Set Legend], then the playback Swop button (or the touch select button), then enter a legend on the keyboard or draw a picture legend.
+Press <Enter> to store it.
+If the fader or button does not have an associated screen you will have to resort to the old fashioned method of white tape and sharpie.

-7.1.3 Quick Build cues
+• A Static Playbacks workspace is available to show the contents of the macro/executor buttons and (on the Tiger Touch) the 10 static playback faders.

+8.1.3 QUICK BUILD CUES